-If you develop toxic shock syndrome, you'll likely be hospitalized and need antibiotics.
-Doctors will try to determine the source of the infection.
+If you develop toxic shock syndrome, you'll likely be hospitalized.
+In the hospital, you'll

 The toxins produced by the staph or strep bacteria and accompanying hypotension may result in kidney failure.
 If your kidneys fail, you may need dialysis.

 Surgery may be necessary to remove nonliving tissue (debridement) from the site of infection or to drain the infection.

 May 08, 2014

 - Chu VH.
 Staphylococcal toxic shock syndrome. http://www.uptodate.com/home.
 Accessed Dec.
 24, 2013.

 - Tintinalli JE, et al. Tintinalli's Emergency Medicine: A Comprehensive Study Guide.
 7th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2011. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=40.
 Accessed Dec.
 24, 2013.

 - Patient alert: Medical devices.
 U.S. Food and Drug Administration. http://www.fda.gov/MedicalDevices/Safety/AlertsandNotices/PatientAlerts/ucm070003.htm.
 Accessed Dec.
 24, 2013.

 - Stevens DL.
 Epidemiology, clinical manifestations and diagnosis of streptococcal toxic shock syndrome. http://www.uptodate.com/home.
 Accessed Dec.
 24, 2013.